-8. If traffic shaping is enabled in the previous step, enter the Maximum Bitrate in kbps.
+- 8. If traffic shaping is enabled in the previous step, enter the Maximum Bitrate in kbps. - 9.
+Enter values for MTU, TTL, ToS, and Latency:

-- 9. Enter values for MTU, TTL, ToS, and Latency: - MTU (Maximum Transmission Unit) The maximum allowed size of IP packets for the outgoing data stream. - TTL (Time-to Live for stream packets) The number of router hops the stream packet is allowed to travel/pass before it must be discarded.
-Value must be greater than or equal to 1. - ToS (Type of Service) This value will be assigned to the Type of Service field of the IP Header for the outgoing streams.
-Value must be greater than or equal to 0. - 10.
+- MTU (Maximum Transmission Unit) The maximum allowed size of IP packets for the outgoing data stream.
+Range: 280-1500. - TTL (Time-to Live for stream packets) The number of router hops the stream packet is allowed to travel/pass before it must be discarded.
+Range: 1-255. - ToS (Type of Service) This value will be assigned to the Type of Service field of the IP Header for the outgoing streams.
+Range: 0x00-0xFF. - 10.
 Click the Save button.